 The Chinook is actually one of the rarer breeds out there.

-This could be because the breed was initially bred for the purpose of pulling sleds and participating in sled races, which aren’t too common in most parts of the world.
+This could be because the breed’s initial purpose was to pull sleds and participate in sled races, which aren’t too common in most parts of the world.

-The breed was developed by explorer, author, and sled dog driver Arthur Treadwell Walden.
+Experts credit explorer, author, and sled dog driver Arthur Treadwell Walden with developing the breed.

-The Chinook got its name from a sled dog that Walden worked with when he worked in the gold mines.
-It means “warm winter winds.”
+In fact, the Chinook got its name from a sled dog that Walden worked with during his time in the gold mines.
+The word “chinook” means “warm winter winds.”

-The dog “Chinook” lead the team of Walden’s sled dogs, and so his descendants were named after him by Walden in Chinook’s honor.
+A dog by the name of “Chinook” lead Walden’s team of sled dogs, and so Walden named Chinook’s descendants after Chinook in Chinook’s honor.

 What’s interesting and different about the Chinook, in comparison to other sled dog breeds, is that you can actually train her off-leash.